 Different Types of Plants for a Water Garden

-Three types of plants for a water garden that are most common in ponds and water gardens.
+Three different types of plants for a water garden.
+The three that are most common in ponds and water gardens.
 Overview of the different groups.

-That gives you a basic overview of where to start looking for your plants.
-Knowing that there are three groups of plants to choose from gives you a starting point to aid you in your search.
+This gives you a basic overview of where to start looking for your plants.
+Knowing that there are three groups of plants to choose from free floating plants, marginal and submerged plants will give you a starting point to aid you in your search.
 If you want additional information, you can read my article titled introduction to water gardening.